 - diabetes, as fasting may lower your blood sugar levels

 A technician will ask you to lie on your back during the test.
-He or she may use pillows or straps to ensure that you stay in the correct position long enough to get a quality image.
+The technician may use pillows or straps to ensure that you stay in the correct position long enough for a quality image to be obtained.
 You may also have to hold your breath during brief individual scans.

-The CT technician will move the table—via remote from a separate room—into the CT machine.
+Using a remote from a separate room, the CT technician will move the table into the CT machine.
 You may go through the machine several times.
-(NIH)

 Depending on the reason for your scan, you may be hooked up to an IV so that contrast dye can be injected into your veins during the test.
 This dye helps the machine take clear images of your blood vessels and organs.